bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 * In order for Heroku to build your app, you will need to specify the requirements using the following command: 'sudo pip3 freeze --local > requirements.txt'.
 * As per the development process, remove all packages/dependencies installed as a result of experimentation which may prohibit successful build on the heroku container.
 * You will also need to generate a "Procfile" before pushing your code.
 This acts as the entry point for your application.
 To generate this file, use the 'echo web: python app.py > Procfile' command from bash.
-* Use git add. to save your work.
+* Use git add . to save your work.
 * Add your first commit (git commit -m "Initial Commit. "), then use 'git push heroku master' to push your code to Heroku.
 * To complete the process and ensure that your app will run, set the appropriate config variables from the heroku settings tab.
 * Create an 'IP' config var, with a corresponding value of: 0.0.0.0.